mito753/CTF/2021/PBjar_CTF_'21/Pwn_ImDeGhost/README.md

 Thanks to Rythm for the interesting challenges and post-competition supports.

 ## Exploit code:
-Python code to get the file name (If you get it from the server, you need to set NAT etc. separately.)
+Python code to get the file name (If you get it from the server, you need to set NAT etc on your router.)
 ```python
 from pwn import *